Sorry, you need to enable JavaScript to visit this website.

 96.4 Licenses and registrations.

-(a) An applicant for a license as a nursing home administrator who has met the qualifications prescribed by article 28-D of the Public Health Law and this Part and who has passed the examination required by such article shall be issued a license by the Board certifying that such applicant has met the requirements of the law and rules and regulations entitling him or her to serve, act, practice and otherwise hold himself or herself as a duly licensed nursing home administrator.
+(a) An applicant for a license as a nursing home administrator who has met the qualifications prescribed by article 28-D of the Public Health Law and this Part and who has passed the examination required by such article shall be issued a license by the Board certifying that such applicant has met the requirements of the law and rules and regulations entitling them to serve, act, practice and otherwise hold themselves as a duly licensed nursing home administrator.

-(b) Commencing January 1, 1972 and biennially thereafter, every licensee shall register with the board.
-Every licensee issued a license during a biennial registration period shall register with the board within 30 days following the issuing date of the license.
-The application for registration shall contain such information as may be specified by the board or commissioner, including name, address, age, practice status, employer, and continuing education training taken.
-The commissioner shall issue a certificate of registration to those persons possessing a valid license and who meet the requirements of article 28-D of the Public Health Law.
+(b) Commencing January 1, 1972 and biennially thereafter, every licensee shall register with the Department.
+Every licensee issued a license during a biennial registration period shall register with the Department within 30 days following the issuance of a license.
+The application for registration shall contain such information as may be specified by the Board or Department, including name, address, age, practice status, employer, and continuing education training taken.
+The Department shall issue a certificate of registration to those persons possessing a valid license and who meet the requirements of article 28-D of the Public Health Law.

-(c) The department shall issue a biennial registration card to each duly licensed nursing administrator upon the submission of a complete and accurate application for registration in a form and manner determined by the Board.
+(c) The Department shall issue a certificate of registration to each duly licensed nursing administrator upon the submission of a complete and accurate application for registration in a form and manner determined by the Board.

-(d) Every person entitled to engage in the practice of nursing home administration in the State shall permanently display in his or her principal place of employment his or her license to practice nursing home administration and shall have his or her current biennial registration card readily available while engaged in the practice of nursing home administration.
+(d) Every person entitled to engage in the practice of nursing home administration in the State shall permanently display in their principal place of employment their license to practice nursing home administration and shall have their current certificate of registration readily available while engaged in the practice of nursing home administration.

-(e) The current biennial registration card must be exhibited when requested by any of the following:
+(e) The current certificate of registration must be exhibited when requested by any of the following:

 (2) an employer in whose employ the licensee practices or intends to practice nursing home administration.